Symphony Sid: Back to New York

 By 1957, Sid had left Boston and returned to New York, this time working on WEVD AM & FM.
 The station in the 1920s and '30s had been known for ethnic music (Yiddish, Italian, etc.) as well as for a very liberal and pro-labor stance on politics (WEVD had been named for socialist Eugene V. Debs).
-Sid's show featured Latin music, Afro-Cuban jazz featuring artist such as Mongo Santamaría, Mario Bauzá and Machito for which, as Donald Fagen recalled in a letter to Countermoon Zine, his choice of music proved controversial, and he was dubbed by some the "Jazz Traitor".
+Sid's show featured Latin music, including Afro-Cuban jazz artists such as Mongo Santamaría, Mario Bauzá and Machito.
+As Donald Fagen recalled in a letter to the Countermoon zine, this choice of music proved controversial, and Sid was dubbed by some the "Jazz Traitor".
 On the other hand, some critics found his Latin music show both interesting and important, and praised the concept as "an extraordinary meeting of cultures".
 Then in the late 1970s, encouraged by his engineer, Marty Wilson, Sid again started to play jazz in the last hour of his show.
 When he retired, he gave Wilson his record collection and the jazz show continued on the weekends.
 Throughout his time in New York, Sid also continued to be involved with promoting and serving as MC at jazz concerts.